SUB-AI-TEKNOFEST/DR_tiger/readme.md

   python3 untar.py
 4. Run data_insert script to add data to the cloud or local (Change secret, host, graphname, username and password in the script). python3 -m insert_data.data_insert
-6. Steps to build/run project (Change secret, host, graphname, username and password in the script). flask run/python3 app.py or python3 app.py
+## Steps to build/run project (Change secret, host, graphname, username and password in the script to use your own cloud account).
+  flask run or python3 app.py

 ## Known Issues and Future Improvements
 * More data can be added to increase accuracy.